NethermindEth/warp/readme.md

 ```

 Please note that transpiling a library by itself and not a contract will result in no output.
 Libraries are bundled into point of use.
+If you would like to deploy a library standalone
+please alter its declaration to `contract`.

 ### Solidity Features Not Supported